 Before you begin

-- For the following discussion and activities, choose six of the birds listed near your school that you think students would be familiar with, or you could use the ones below.
+- For the following discussion and activities, choose six of the birds listed near your school that you think students would be familiar with, or you could use the familiar common birds shown below.

 Discussion with students

-Show the students images from the ALA of the six birds chosen.
+Show the students images from the ALA of the birds chosen.
 The following questions could begin the discussion with students.
-To find more information and to view more images of each bird, See ALA User Guide 6 – Finding information about a species.
+To find more information and to view more images of each bird, see User Guide 6 – Finding information about a species.

 - Does anyone know what any of these birds are?
 Have you seen one of them before?
 Do you remember where you saw it?
 Would you see all of these birds in the same place?
 Does anyone know any facts about any of the birds?
 Do you know what any of these birds eat?
 Do you think any of these birds would visit the school yard?
 Why/ why not?

-- Out of the six birds, do any have similar beaks?
-Out of the six birds, which one grows the biggest?
+- Out of the chosen birds, do any have similar beaks?
+Out of the chosen birds, which one grows the biggest?
 Out of these birds, which ones have some black feathers?

 - What sound does each bird make?
 (If one is available, play them the sounds from the ALA website.
 You may find other sound clips elsewhere).